cz75ww/projects-WordPress/README.md

 #### Deploy steps
 ```
-terraform init                      => "To initializer the backup and download the provider plugins"
+terraform init                      => "To initializer the backend and download the provider plugins"
 terraform validate                  => "To validate your code / configuration"
 terraform fmt -recursise            => "To put in a canonical format and style"
 terraform plan                      => "To see build a execution plan from your code"